gmnamra/parking_spot/README.md

 ###### Threading
 Implementation python file: fetchandextract.py contains and implementation of threaded downloader class derived from threading.thread class.
 The constructor takes the above download information and calls the same python method to download the file but *runs it in its own thread* thus allowing us to download multiple video files simultaneously.
 ###### Video File Storage
-Time to write the video file
+In dealing with a large number of extractions, video file temporary storage
 #### Extract Car Using Yolov3
 ##### basic
 ##### Improvements